amarpreetbhatia/word-wizard/README.md

    - Implemented local storage to persist word lists between sessions.

 4. **Routing**:
-   - Used React Router for navigation between the word list manager and the game.
+   - Used React Router (HashRouter) for navigation between the word list manager and the game.

 5. **Game Logic**:
    - Implemented word scrambling, guessing, and scoring mechanisms.
-   - Added features like hints and text-to-speech for enhanced interactivity.
+   - Added features like hints, text-to-speech, and achievements for enhanced interactivity.

 6. **Styling and UI**:
    - Applied Tailwind CSS classes for responsive and attractive design.